Points Cœur: Canonical investigations and dissolution

-Other Point-Cœur institutions
+Former ecclesiastical branches

-After Points-Cœur, Thierry de Roucy created three associations of priests and nuns which in 2017 had about one hundred members:
+After Points-Cœur, Thierry de Roucy created three associations of priests and nuns which in 2017 had about one hundred members.
+All three branches were subsequently dissolved.

-The Molokai Fraternity brings together seminarians and priests at the service of the Points-Cœur mission, under the name of Saint Damien of Molokai, "the Apostle of the lepers".
+The Molokai Fraternity, founded in 1995, brought together seminarians and priests at the service of the Points-Cœur mission, under the name of Saint Damien of Molokai, "the Apostle of the lepers".
+It was dissolved by a bishop's decree of 6 July 2017, confirmed by Rome in June 2018.

-Founded in 1994, the Handmaids of the Presence of God is the religious branch of Points-Cœur, which brings together women who live the charism of Points-Cœur according to the apostolic religious state.
-Recognized by the diocese of Fréjus-Toulon as a private association of the faithful with a view to becoming a religious institute.
-They live in small communities of five or six spread over 4 priories: in Flassans-sur-Issole (France), in Peru, El Salvador and Argentina.
-Today there are 33 sisters of 7 different nationalities.
+Founded in 1994, the Handmaids of the Presence of God was the religious branch of Points-Cœur, bringing together women who lived the charism of Points-Cœur according to the apostolic religious state.
+At its height, the congregation comprised 33 sisters of 7 different nationalities, living in small communities in France, Peru, El Salvador and Argentina.
+It was dissolved on 8 March 2020.

-The Saint-Maximilien-Kolbe Fraternity gathers lay people who live the charism of Points-Cœur in the world, under the name of Saint Maximilian Kolbe.
+The Saint-Maximilien-Kolbe Fraternity gathered lay people who lived the charism of Points-Cœur in the world, under the name of Saint Maximilian Kolbe.
+The private association of the faithful encompassing this and the other lay activities of Points-Cœur voted to self-dissolve on 1 April 2020.